-By the name, it sounds like both of the products are similar with some minor differences.
+By the name, it sounds like both of the products are similar, with some minor differences.
 However, it isn’t like that.
 There are several & pretty considerable differences in both when looked at deeply.
-In this guide of Elgato HD60 VS HD60S reviews comparison, we will mention those differences, similarities, and then the winner at the end.
+In this guide of Elgato HD60 VS HD60S reviews comparison, we will mention those differences, similarities, and the winner.

-Even though choosing a winner in both of these is not an easy task because requirements and demands may be different to every single person out there.
-In any way, we will try to help you make your choice by giving as much reliable information as possible.
+Even though choosing a winner in both of these is not an easy task because requirements and demands may differ for every person out there.
+In any way, we will try to help you choose by giving as much reliable information as possible.

-If you are on this guide, you may already know that Elgato is considered as the best company when it comes to making capture cards.
+If you are on this guide, you may already know that Elgato is considered the best company for making capture cards.
 They have plenty of products such as Elgato HD60, Elgato HD60S & S+, Elgato HD60 Pro, 4k60 Pro, and the list goes on.

 Our focus is on two products, which are HD60 and HD60s.

 You need to realize that Elgato is no longer featuring Elgato HD60 on their website.
 Instead of HD60, you will find other capture cards, including HD60S and S+, with others.

 Now that you know what the circumstances are let’s dig deeper into the technical details.

 Before we jump to in-depth details, have a look at this comparison table below.